Intel Core i9-14900K vs Intel Core i3-12100F

 Who should buy each?

-Choose the Intel Core i9-14900K if: you need top-tier performance for gaming, you work with heavy multi-threaded applications, or you want the fastest clock speed available.
+Choose the Intel Core i9-14900K if: you need top-tier performance for gaming, do heavy multitasking, or plan to run intensive applications.

-Choose the Intel Core i3-12100F if: you want to save money, you’re building a budget gaming rig, or you only perform light tasks like browsing and document editing.
+Choose the Intel Core i3-12100F if: you want to save money, need a decent CPU for everyday tasks, or are building a budget-friendly gaming rig.

 Conclusion